rebootoio/vaxiin-doc/docs/cli-reference/get.md

 ```

 ### SCREENSHOT
 GET the screenshot stored inside a state by converting it to a PNG file.
 This will essentially base64 decode the screenshot string and store it to a file on the local filesystem.
-You can then use a local image viewer to view the resulting image.
+If you specify where to save the file, we'll save it and exit.
+If you don't, we'll save it to a temporary location and open the system viewer to display it.

 ### WORK
 GET the list of work items pending execution by the server, or that have already completed.